- Importance of

 - Crafting a durable, flexible agreement that can grow and change to accommodate the complexity and changes within the two co-parenting homes

 In addition, co-parenting coaches can be used not only during the divorce but also after the divorce to help you work out changes that may become necessary over the course of time.
 Multiple studies have shown that children greatly benefit from having both parents involved in their lives.
-If you feel that working with a co-parenting coach to help you come to an amicable resolution in your co-parenting discussions is the best option for you and your family, do not hesitate to contact our team.
-At the Collaborative Divorce Center, our Virginia collaborative divorce lawyers stand ready to provide your family with reasonable and professional answers to all your co-parenting and divorce concerns.
-Contact us today to schedule an appointment and work toward the best possible situation for your family.
+If you feel that working with a co-parenting coach to help you come to an amicable resolution in your co-parenting discussions is the best option for you and your family, talk with a VaCP Collaborative Professional about your co-parenting and divorce concerns.